benjaminsnorris/bsn.io/_posts/2017-01-06-using-workflow-to-publish-to-github-pages.md

 ---

-title: Using Workflow to publish to GitHub pages
+title: Using Workflow to publish to GitHub Pages
 summary: Leverage the power of automation to reduce friction in publishing from anywhere
 categories: process reference
 date: 2017-01-06 08:56:45-0700

 ---

 ## Microblog posts